snabbco/snabb/src/doc/porting.md

 # Porting Snabb Switch

-## Background

-Snabb Switch is a low-level program.
-The source code includes device drivers, assembler code, and optimizations for specific CPU families.
+Snabb Switch targets Linux/x86-64 on the master branch.
+The source code includes device drivers, assembler code, and optimization for specific CPU families.

-Simplicity, performance, and portability are all important.
-However, simplicity and performance have been more *urgent* than portability.
-For this reason we have allowed ourselves to focus on:

-- Linux/x86-64
-- The most popular commodity network adapters
-- Optimizations for Intel "Sandy Bridge" and later processors

-This allows us to create simple and performant software but it also means that porting work is necessary to support further platforms.

-## How to port Snabb Switch

-Suppose you want to run Snabb Switch on a new CPU architecture (i386, ARM, PPC, ...) or a new operating system (FreeBSD, SmartOS, Windows, ...).
-How do you do it?

-The short answer is that you run the test suite, see what breaks, and keep fixing things until the functional tests succeed and the performance tests yield adequate results.
-Once you are satisfied with the results you have ported Snabb Switch: congratulations!

-You can submit your port in a Pull Request to have it merged "upstream" onto the master branch.
-This will be accepted if the community deems the port to be a net benefit.
-In that case the project will also acquire the relevant hardware and provide automatic test coverage via our [Continuous Integration](http://mr.gy/blog/snabb-ci.html) system.

-If you are actively working on a port that you plan to complete then you can advertise this fact by adding your development branch to [branches.md](branches.md).
-This will help potential contributions to find your work.

-If you are not sure where to start then you are welcome gather feedback by filing an Issue or a Pull Request with some draft code.
-However, don't expect portability code to be merged until it is complete enough to be useful for end-users and has test coverage.
-(If you update the C sources with `#ifdef WIN32` sections then this only becomes interesting for the master branch once it means that users can actually run the software on the new platform.)

-## Notes on challenges
+You are welcome to port Snabb Switch to a new platform.
+To do this you can create a branch for your port and advertise this in [branches.md](branches.md).
+See below for some technical tips.

+Currently there is no roadmap for supporting more platforms on the master branch.
+The first step in this direction would be to have a well-maintained port that is important for users.

+The master branch accepts code that is specific to Linux/x86-64.
+It does not accept code intended for other platforms.

+## Technical tips

 Here are a few challenges you are likely to encounter when porting Snabb Switch: